 Fresh air makes you hungry?
 At Ottelia, sharing plates and woodfired pizzas are dressed with herbs and vegetables grown in a lovingly tended kitchen garden.

-For something more swish, head to Upstairs at Hollick Estate for sumptuous mod Oz dishes like kingfish crudo draped with foraged sea lettuce and chunky nasturtium leaf pesto.
+For something more swish, head to Upstairs at Hollick Estate for sumptuous mod Oz dishes like 36 Degrees South eye fillet with confit garlic potato mach, roast beets and mushroom truffle.
 Don’t miss the elegant cabernet drawn from the 40-year-old vines just below the restaurant.

 Back in Mount Gambier if you still need dinner, top-shelf wines from around the world fill Barn Steakhouse’s 750-bottle cellar and tender cuts of local beef are aged for up to 120 days to concentrate flavour before being grilled over glowing mallee coals.